Cockatrice: Cultural references

 In the video game Boktai: The Sun Is in Your Hand (2003), cockatrices are among the enemies the player faces in Sol City.

-In the animated series My Little Pony: Friendship is Magic (2010-2019), a cockatrice is stated to live in the Everfree Forest.
+In the animated series My Little Pony: Friendship Is Magic (2010–2019), a cockatrice is stated to live in the Everfree Forest.
 In the 2011 episode "Stare Master", the cockatrice turns Twilight Sparkle and one of Fluttershy's chickens, Elizabeak, to stone using its gaze, but reverts them back after being intimidated by Fluttershy's own stare.

-On the SCP Foundation collaborative writing project, cockatrices are shown in the story SCP-1013 - Cockatrice (2011).
+On the SCP Foundation collaborative writing project, cockatrices are shown in the story "SCP-1013 - Cockatrice" (2011).
 An SCP-1013 instead paralyzes its prey by staring at them, only turning their skin to stone upon biting them, after which it will peck through the calcified skin to eat their prey's fleshy innards.
 SCP-1013 reproduce from growths budding off of the tail of a well-fed adult.
-The story SCP-1013 - Cockatrice won fourth place in the site's SCP-1000 Contest, a contest that prefaced the opening of the site's second series.
+The story "SCP-1013 - Cockatrice" won fourth place in the site's SCP-1000 Contest, a contest that prefaced the opening of the site's second series.

 A cockatrice is shown as the main antagonist in the first episode of Netflix's anime adaptation of Little Witch Academia (2017), "Starting Over".
-The cockatrice is also a dungeon boss in the underground labyrinth gameplay section of Little Witch Academia: Chamber of Time (2017), a video game for PC and PS4.
+The cockatrice is also a dungeon boss in the underground labyrinth gameplay section of Little Witch Academia: Chamber of Time (2017), a video game for PC and PlayStation 4.

-The Swedish Black Metal band Funeral Mist has a song named Cockatrice, in their 2018 album Hekatomb.
+The Swedish black metal band Funeral Mist has a song named "Cockatrice" in their 2018 album Hekatomb.

-The third chapter of the Japanese manga series Delicious in Dungeon (2014) and the second episode of the anime adaptation (2024) feature the party killing and cooking a baslisk.The baslisk is depicted as large rooster with a snake for a tail.
-The baslisk cannot kill with a stare, but instead has a powerful venom, wich can be cured with an antidote.
-In chapter 34 of the manga a cockatrice appears, it is depicted as a larger cousin to the baslisk using a different species of component bird and snake, and has petrifying venom which curses victims, temporarily turning them to stone.
+The third chapter of the Japanese manga series Delicious in Dungeon (2014) and the second episode of the anime adaptation (2024) feature the party killing and cooking a basilisk.
+The basilisk is depicted as large rooster with a snake for a tail.
+The basilisk cannot kill with a stare, but instead has a powerful venom, which can be cured with an antidote.
+In chapter 34 of the manga a cockatrice appears, which is depicted as a larger cousin to the basilisk using a different species of component bird and snake, and has petrifying venom which curses victims, temporarily turning them to stone.